LF-digitala-kanaler/LFDS/README.md

 ## Developing

-1. Clone your repo to your local machine
+  *Clone your repo to your local machine

-2. Install dependencies

- `yarn install`
+  *`yarn install` – install dependencies

 3. Run the development server